core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can delete a topic by making a CoAP DELETE request on the topic resource URI.

-On success, the broker returns a successful response (typically 2.02 Deleted).
+On success, the broker returns a 2.02 (Deleted) response.
 Since CoAP DELETE is idempotent, a client retransmitting a DELETE request for an already-deleted topic may receive a 4.04 (Not Found) response, which can be considered a successful deletion.

 When a topic resource is deleted, the broker MUST also delete the topic-data resource.
 As a result, the broker unsubscribes all subscribers by removing them from the list of observers and returning a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.